leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-pathophysiology-cornearefractive
 - What is Cataract?
+- What is a cataract
+- What is a cataract
+- What does cataract mean
 - Why are my eyes blur if I have cataract?
 - What does it mean to be diagnosed with Cataract?
 - What kind of health problem is a Cataract?